marianomacchi/gnop/README.md

 ## License

-Released under MIT, see LICENSE.md for more information.
+Released under MIT License, see LICENSE.md for more information.

 ## Acknowledgments